jvde-github/AIS-catcher/README.md

 ## Examples of device specific settings

 The command line allows you to set some device specific parameters.
 AIS-catcher follows the settings and naming conventions for the devices as much as possible so that parameters and settings determined by SDR software for signal analysis (e.g. SDR#, SDR++, SDRangel) can be directly copied.
 Below some examples.
+Note that a device is selected with the ``-d`` switch.
+The below examples are just to specify additional parameters for a particular device.
+If the device is not connected, this has no effect.

 ### RTL SDR
 Gain and other settings specific for the RTL SDR can be set on the command line with the ```-gr``` switch.
 For example, the following command sets the tuner gain to +33.3 and the RTL AGC on: